parnopaeus/repository-handbook/Access-Discovery-and-Delivery.md

 * Time specific (e.g. embargo)
 * Location specific (e.g. only certain countries)
-* Person or role specific (e.g. creator only; Cornell community only)
+* Person or role specific (e.g. creator only; library community only)
 * Content use or reuse allowances (e.g. embed streaming audio or video on another website; downloading entire collection; downloading only low-resolution derivatives)

 - [ ] Identify content restrictions that may impact delivery options.
 - [ ] Document the types of restrictions on content that affect delivery.

 [Return to top](#top)

 ## Mediating access